WillTaylor2352/Plan2Meet/README.md

 Design Document

-Isabella Peters, William Taylor, Ben Kieffer, Marco, Jared Belmont
+Isabella Peters, William Taylor, Ben Kieffer, Marco Bahns, Jared Belmont

 ## Introduction

+Do you struggle with coordinating group meetings?
+Plan2Meet can help you:

+-	Feature a calendar interface.
+-	Team users can block off times where they are unavailable.
+-	Users can check group availability.
+-	Display a list of contacts to check their availability.

+Use your Android device to check group availability for collaboration.
+Block off times when you are unavailable.
+Compare calendars with contact list.

 ## Storyboard